e-wach/Master-EDEM2425/README.md

 The focus here was to design and deploy scalable solutions using cloud platforms like **GCP, AWS, and Azure**.
 We also learned how to automate infrastructure management using **Terraform** and apply CI/CD principles with **GitHub Actions**.
 Most cloud assignments used Terraform for reproducibility and scalability.

 ### [Data Projects](DATA_PROJECTS)
 A separate folder dedicated to more advanced projects, showcasing larger-scale work involving multiple tools and technologies.
 These projects go beyond individual assignments and explore real-world applications.
+Here is a brief description of each!:
+- **Data Project 1**: Developed a fully dockerized on-premise data pipeline that integrated APIs for data ingestion, used Python for transformation, and stored the processed data in PostgreSQL.
+Built an interactive UI with Streamlit to visualize and interact with the data.
+- **Data Project 2**: Designed and deployed a fully cloud-based platform on GCP using Terraform.
+The application connects individuals affected by the DANA in Valencia with volunteers.
+It automates the matching process based on location, type of aid, and urgency, optimizing resource distribution and response times.
+The system leverages GCP services for data processing, storage, and scalability.

+---

 Feel free to explore the modules and see what I've been up to! 🌱